EngBaz/Interactive-PDF-Chatbot/README.md

     ```console
     $ streamlit run app.py
     ```
-4. Please note that the project is built using OpenAI GPT-4.
+4. Note that the project is built using OpenAI GPT-4.
 Thus, it is necessary to have an OpenAI API.
 Otherwise, if you want to use an open-source LLM, import your model using the steps below.
     ```console

     $ pip install langchain huggingface_hub